NYUDataBootcamp/Book/packages.md

 * **[Django](https://www.djangoproject.com/).**  A popular tool for website development.

-We won't use most of them them, but they're in Anaconda, too.
+We won't use most of them them, but they're in Anaconda too.
 Feel free to give them a try.
 If you do, please report back on your experience.

 ## Importing packages